Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 As you can see, there is quite a lot of information that can be extracted straight away.

-Let's also look at some important optional parameters that this request can take:
+Let's also look at some important optional query parameters that this request can take:

-- `hl` — name of the culture used to localize some strings.
-If not set, it defaults to culture inferred from your IP.
+- `hl` — name of the locale used to localize some strings.
+If not set, it defaults to the locale inferred from your IP address.
 Use `hl=en` to force English language on all strings.
 - `el` — type of YouTube page from where the request was made.
 This decides what kind of information will be available in the response.
 In some cases, you will need to set this parameter to a certain value depending on the type of the video, in order to avoid errors.
 Defaults to `embedded`.
-- `sts` — some kind of session identifier, used to synchronize information between requests.
+- `sts` — signature timestamp, used to identify the version of the signature cipher used in stream URLs.
 Defaults to empty.

 ### The "el" parameter